couchbase/query/docs/n1ql-preview-model.md

 ## Conclusion

-This paper has previewed the query model of N1QL, a new query language from Couchbase.
+N1QL is a new query language from Couchbase.
+It aims to meet the query needs of Couchbase users and applications at scale, and to offer a sound abstraction for next-generation databases and their users.
+In this paper, we have offered a preview of the N1QL query model.

-Beginning with the data model, we reviewed the relational model and its normalization principles.
-We reviewed non-first normal form (N1NF) as a superset and generalization of the relational model.
-We presented the N1QL data model as N1NF with first-class nesting and domain-oriented normalization.
-We discussed domain-oriented normalization as preserving beneficial, intrinsic normalization while discarding detractive, artificial normalization.
-We described the logical artifacts of the N1QL data model.
+We first discussed the N1QL data model.
+As background, we explored the principles, benefits and costs of the relational model.
+We presented the N1QL data model and identified its comparative benefits&mdash;
+document-based access, intrinsic data modeling, domain-oriented normalization, structural flexibility; in short, preserving the benefits of the relational model while shedding its model-induced costs.

-We presented the N1QL query model by analogy to the relational query model, and by enumerating and describing the stages of the N1QL query processing pipeline.
+We then described the N1QL query model by analogy to the relational, showing a similar processing pipeline with additional capabilities in various pipeline stages.

-Finally, we introduced the N1QL query language as a flavor and incarnation of the query model.
-We diagrammed the query statement format, and highlighted some non-relational features of the language.
+Finally, we previewed the N1QL query language and its syntax, highlighting non-relational features and capabilities.

 ## About this document

 ### Document history

 * 2013-08-19 - Initial version
-* 2013-08-20 - Removed array slicing
+* 2013-08-20 - Removed array slicing for now
 * 2013-08-26 - Added END to collection expressions
 * 2013-08-30 - Incorporated feedback, sans examples

-### Open issues

-This meta-section records open issues in this document, and will eventually disappear.
+* 2013-08-31 - Added remaining examples